 The Union shall notify the QFES Commissioner in writing of its duly accredited delegates.
 An employee is entitled to reasonable paid time during working hours to consult with their representative or the employer about the dispute.

-&lt;sup>1 Verbatim from the regulation.

-(and except when a bona fide safety issue is involved), work shall continue in accordance with normal operational procedures existing before the emergence of the dispute or grievance.
-No party shall be prejudiced as to the final settlement by the continuation of work.
-4.1 Contract of employment Section 7IN (a) Retain 4.1 Contract of employment Employees may be engaged in either a full-time, Employees may be engaged in either a full-time, partpart-time, or temporary employment capacity time, or temporary employment capacity subject to the subject to the provisions of the Fire and Rescue Service provisions of the Fire and Rescue Service Act 1990.
-Act 1990.
-4.2 Part-time employment Retain 4.2 Part-time employment 4.2.1 Prior to the introduction of part-time 4.2.1 Prior to the introduction of part-time employment, consultation shall occur between the employment, consultation shall occur between the parties.
-The following provisions will apply: parties.
-The following (a) The spread of ordinary hours shall be the same provisions will apply: as those prescribed for a full-time employee under (a) The spread of ordinary hours shall be the same as this Award. those prescribed for a full-time employee under this (b) A Part-time Employee shall be employed for no Award. less than an average of 8 hours and no more than (b) A Part-time Employee shall be employed for no 32 hours per week. less than an average of 8 hours and no more than 32 (c) A Part-time Employee shall be paid at the same hours per week. hourly rate as a full-time employee would have been (c) A Part-time Employee shall be paid at the same paid for performing duty at the same Classification hourly rate as a full-time employee would have been Level.
-A Part-time Employee shall also be entitled paid for performing duty at the same Classification to allowances as and where prescribed by this Level.
-A Part-time Employee shall also be entitled to Award and on a pro rata basis where appropriate. allowances as and where prescribed by this Award and (d) The public holiday provisions of this Award on a pro rata basis where appropriate. shall apply on a pro rata basis to part time (d) The public holiday provisions of this Award shall employees. apply on a pro rata basis to part time employees. (e) All leave provisions of this Award applying to (e) All leave provisions of this Award applying to fullfull-time employees shall apply pro rata to Part-time time employees shall apply pro rata to Part-time Employees.
-Employees.
-4.2.2 All time worked outside the ordinary working 4.2.2 All time worked outside the ordinary working hours as provided for in clause 4.2.1 and all time hours as provided for in clause 4.2.1 and all time worked in excess worked in excess of the hours as mutually arranged in of the hours as mutually arranged in clause 4.2.1 clause 4.2.1 will be overtime and paid for at the rates will be overtime and paid for at the rates prescribed prescribed in clause 6.2 (Overtime). in clause 6.2 (Overtime).
+PART 4 - EMPLOYER AND EMPLOYEES' DUTIES, EMPLOYMENT RELATIONSHIP AND RELATED ARRANGEMENTS

+4.1 Contract of employment

+Employees may be engaged in either a full-time, part-time, or temporary employment capacity subject to the provisions of the Fire and Rescue Service Act 1990.

+4.2 Part-time employment

+4.2.1 Prior to the introduction of part-time employment, consultation shall occur between the parties.
+The following provisions will apply:

+(a) The spread of ordinary hours shall be the same as those prescribed for a full-time employee under this Award.

+(b) A Part-time Employee shall be employed for no less than an average of 8 hours and no more than 32 hours per week.

+(c) A Part-time Employee shall be paid at the same hourly rate as a full-time employee would have been paid for performing duty at the same Classification Level.
+A Part-time Employee shall also be entitled to allowances as and where prescribed by this Award and on a pro rata basis where appropriate.

+(d) The public holiday provisions of this Award shall apply on a pro rata basis to part time employees.

+(e) All leave provisions of this Award applying to full-time employees shall apply pro rata to Part-time Employees.

+4.2.2 All time worked outside the ordinary working hours as provided for in clause 4.2.1 and all time worked in excess of the hours as mutually arranged in clause 4.2.1 will be overtime and paid for at the rates prescribed in clause 6.2 (Overtime).